silverstripe/cwp/docs/en/01_Working_with_projects/11_Infrastructural_considerations.md

 ## PHP configuration

 CWP environments run PHP 7.1 by default.
-They can be upgraded to run either PHP 7.2 or PHP 7.3 via a request to the helpdesk.
+They can be upgraded to run either PHP 7.2, PHP 7.3 or PHP 7.4 via a request to the helpdesk.
 SilverStripe sites running Framework/CMS version 3.6 and up support PHP 7.

 PHP versions are supported for two years after their initial release, with an additional year for critical security issues only.
-We recommend keeping your PHP version up to date and set to either 7.2 or 7.3.
+We recommend keeping your PHP version up to date and set to either 7.2, 7.3, or 7.4.

 * PHP 5.6: no longer supported
-* PHP 7.1: security support ends 1st December 2019
+* PHP 7.1: no longer supported
-* PHP 7.2: active support ends 30th November 2020
+* PHP 7.2: security support ends 30th November 2020
-* PHP 7.3: active support ends 6th December 2021
+* PHP 7.3: security support ends 6th December 2021
+* PHP 7.4: security support ends 28th November 2022

 The default `memory_limit` configuration is 128 MB.
 You can increase this to 256 MB with `ini_set('memory_limit', '256M');` in your code.